 The output voltage is programmed with a resistor divider from the output (V{OUT}) to the FB pin shown in \boxtimes 7-3.
-It is recommended to use 1% tolerance or better divider resistors.
-Starting with a fixed value for the bottom resistor, typically 10 k Ω , use \gtrsim 3 to calculate the top resistor in the divider.
+TI recommends using 1% tolerance or better divider resistors.
+Starting with a fixed value for the bottom resistor, typically 10 k Ω , use \neq 3 to calculate the top resistor in the divider.